GDSC-NITH/Cookbook-2-Hacktoberfest/Java/ArrayList.md

 ##ArrayList :

-Arraylist class is an arry-based implementation of list Interface .
+ArrayList class is an array-based implementation of list Interface .
 All elements of an ArrayList are stored in a Array.
 ArrayList class is used to implement Resizable-array.
 ArrayList creates an array of obejcts where the array can grow dynamically